-All students (including first-year students, returning and transfer students) are encouraged to complete the FAFSA online at www.fafsa.gov.
+All students (including first-year students, returning and transfer students) are encouraged to complete the FAFSA online at FAFSA.gov.
 Students applying for financial aid for the summer term will also be required to complete an institutional financial aid application.
-The summer financial aid application is available online at www.minotstateu.edu/finaid.
+The summer financial aid application is available online at MinotStateU.edu/finaid.
 The application becomes available when summer registration begins.

 When to Apply

-To receive priority consideration for financial aid for the upcoming academic year, MSU must receive the results of the student’s FAFSA and the student’s application for admission by April 15.
+To receive priority consideration for financial aid for the upcoming academic year, Minot State must receive the results of the student’s FAFSA and the student’s application for admission by April 15.
 Students should file the FAFSA online by April 1 to meet the priority deadline.
-Students who meet the priority deadline will receive consideration for the campus based aid programs (Federal Supplement Educational Opportunity Grants, Federal Perkins Loans, and Federal Work Study) as well as the Federal Pell Grant and Federal Direct Loan Programs.
+Students who meet the priority deadline will receive consideration for the campus based aid programs (Federal Supplement Educational Opportunity Grants and Federal Work Study) as well as the Federal Pell Grant, Federal Direct Loan Programs and the North Dakota State Grant.
 Applications for financial aid will be accepted after April 15, but funding may be limited to the Federal Pell Grant and Federal loan programs.

 How Financial Aid is Awarded